Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction-with-advanced-parser.md

 ### Cognigy.AI 4.79 or Later

-If the Text Extraction with Azure AI Document Intelligence feature is enabled in your environment, this feature will automatically handle text extraction.
+If the Advanced Parser is enabled in your environment, this feature will automatically handle text extraction.

 To use this feature, follow these steps: